Independence Hall replicas and derivatives: Exposition buildings

-Models and Minatures
+Models and miniatures

 Under the Works Progress Administration, Pennsylvania began the Museum Extension Project, which employed artists, architects, and craftsmen to create exhibits for the state's museums.
-Among ae works produced were highly-detailed scale models of historic buildings.
+Among the works produced were highly detailed scale models of historic buildings.
 In anticipation of the September 1937 sesquicentennial of the U.S. Constitution, 2,600 painted plaster models of Independence Hall were mass-produced and shipped to schools and public buildings across the country.